The Song of the Sibyl: Present-day performance

 The song was originally sung by a Presbyter, although this figure was later replaced by a boy.
 Even though the Song is supposed to be sung by a Sibyl woman (prophetess), for many centuries women were not allowed to sing in church.

 Today, in most temples in which the song is interpreted, it is still sung by a boy, although in some cases it is sung by either a little girl or a woman.
 In the performance, the singer walks up to the Altar escorted by two or more altar boys carrying wax candles.
 Once there, the singer greets the crucifix, turns around, and begins the song.
 The song is sung a cappella and in a solo voice.
 In some churches, organ music or either modern choral interludes are introduced between one verse and the next.

-The costume used to perform the song is rather similar in all churches (at least around Majorca) where it is performed.
+The costume used to perform the song is rather similar in all churches (at least around Mallorca) where it is performed.
 It consists of a white or coloured tunic, sometimes embroidered around the neck and the hem, and usually, a cape (which is sometimes replaced with a second tunic).
 The head is covered with a cap of the same colour.
 The singer holds a sword in his hands, which is held erect during the whole song.
 Once the song is over, the singer draws a cross in the air with the sword, turns around to the crucifix once again, usually bows, and afterwards is escorted away from the altar by the same boys.

 Today the performer is either a boy or a girl, and increasingly more places in the Catalan-speaking world are taking up the tradition again, such that in 2010, it will be performed not only in the majority of municipalities on Mallorca and in L'Alguer (Sardinia), but also in the following municipalities of Catalonia and the Valencian Country: Barcelona (at 3 different churches), Gandia, Lleida, Ontinyent, Sueca, Vic and others.

 Lyrics

 The song starts with an introduction, the melody of which differs from the rest of the song.
 In some performances, the song ends with the introductory melody as well.

-The lyrics stated here correspond with a Majorcan version of the song.
+The lyrics stated here correspond with a Mallorcan version of the song.
 For the Alguer version of the song, see Cant de la Sibil·la (L'Alguer) on Wikisource.
 The text is not standard, but late Medieval Catalan.
 Some verses are attributed to the 14th-century Mallorcan writer, Anselm Turmeda, who translated into Catalan the Judicii Signum (Book of the Final Judgement), on which the composition is based.

 The lyrics used on Mallorca are as follows: